 Norwich City Council is the data controller for contracts and the procurement of goods, works and services and we have a legal obligation to process your personal information.
 You may contact our data protection and information security officer by emailing email@example.com or by calling 0344 980 3333.

 What will we do with your data?

 We use it to process your quotes and tenders; to carry out financial and business checks; to assess the transfer of undertakings (protection of employment) or TUPE; to create legal contracts; and to make payments for the goods, works and services that we procure.
-We intend to keep your data for 7 years after the end of the financial year in which the records were created.
-Any information relating to contracts made under seal will be destroyed twelve years after the contract termination as stated in our retention policy available on our website.
+We intend to keep your data for seven years after the end of the financial year in which the records were created.
+Any information relating to contracts made under seal will be destroyed twelve years after the contract termination as stated in our Retention Schedule available on our website.

 What are your rights?

 You have the right to request access to your personal information to: